skelemoa/quovadis/README.md

 - Skeletics-152
 - Skeleton-mimetics

-The details about each of these datasets can be found in [skeletics-152-readme.md](./skeletics-152/skeletics-152-readme.md) and [skeleton-mimetics-readme.md](./skeleton-mimetics/skeleton-mimetics-readme.md).
+The details about each of these datasets can be found in [skeletics-152 README](./skeletics-152/README.md) and [skeleton-mimetics README](./skeleton-mimetics/README.md).

 ### Citation
 ```